Creating a UTM Base Box

 By satisfying the general guidance on creating vagrant boxes and the above Virtual Machine requirements you can use your VM with Vagrant UTM plugin.

-Apart from manually building the boxes, you can also use the semi-automated way of building these boxes using packer plugin for UTM.
-The packer plugin has a builder and a post processor, which uses an existing UTM file, adds Vagrant specific stuff and packs the UTM file as a zip so it can be used by UTM Vagrant plugin.
+Apart from manually building the boxes, you can also use the automated (almost) way of building these boxes using packer plugin for UTM.
+The packer plugin has the following components:

-Checkout UTM Box Guide to know how to build Box using packer.
+Checkout UTM Box Packer recipe to know how to build Box using packer.